The CADE ATP System Competition

 is retrospectively disqualified.

-At some time after the competition, the proofs and models from the winners
+At some time after the competition, the solutions from the winners

-If any of the proofs or models are unacceptable, i.e., they are significantly
+If any of the solutions are unacceptable, i.e., they are sufficiently worse

-worse than the samples provided, then that system is retrospectively
+than the samples provided, then that system is retrospectively disqualified.

 All disqualifications are explained in the competition report.